 Medellin is a city that has gone through an incredible transformation and nowhere is this more apparent than on the tour of Comuna 13 (pronounced co-moo-na tray-say).
 Comuna 13 is a district of Medellín that was a nexus of violence just 8 years ago, and is now relatively peaceful, although with many lingering issues and painful memories.

-There are a number of tours that take you through the neighborhood, but please be sure to take one that uses local guides.
+There are a number of free walking tours of Comuna 13, but please be sure to take one that uses local guides.
 We went with Zippy’s Comuna 13 tour and our guide was a lovely woman who took us to her home and told us stories from her childhood.

-The tour is a free walking tour, which means you don’t pay upfront but you tip the guide at the end.
+The tour is called “free”, which means you don’t pay upfront but you do tip the guide at the end.
 Free walking tours are the best and have consistently been some of the most fun and informative city tours we’ve taken.

 Zippy’s Comuna 13 Tour